mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

   - Israel's Knesset used to [decide the dates of DST at the last moment](http://self.gutenberg.org/articles/eng/Israel_Summer_Time).
 There was even a suggestion in 2010 to move to winter-time for a single day during DST (which didn't happen in the end).
 These days IDT dates are fixed, thankfully.
   - North Korea's timezone recently changed with [4 day's notice](https://en.wikipedia.org/wiki/Time_in_North_Korea#History).

-Oracle JDK customers have had a tool called [TZ Updater](http://www.oracle.com/technetwork/java/javase/tzupdater-readme-136440.html) to keep their installation up to date, which is part of the infrastructure which planned to be open-sourced, along with other tools such as the Java Usage Logger which allows companies to gather data on how the JVM is used.
+Oracle JDK customers have had a tool called [TZ Updater](http://www.oracle.com/technetwork/java/javase/tzupdater-readme-136440.html) to keep their installation up to date with the latest rules.
+TZ Updater is part of the infrastructure which is planned to be open-sourced, along with other tools such as the Java Usage Logger which allows companies to gather data on how they use the JVM.

 ### Font-rendering engine